bahrus/carbon-copy/README.md

 Why is this useful?

-In the age of HTTP/2, the need for a robust client-side include increases, as it can benefit from the superior caching that HTTP/2 affords without too much penalty from breaking up a page.
+1) In the age of HTTP/2, the need for a robust client-side include increases, as it can benefit from the superior caching that HTTP/2 affords without too much penalty from breaking up a page.
 This can be extremely useful for static content generators, where common markup appears multiple times.

+2) \<c-c\> allows you to define a Polymer component from an HTML file, without the help of the (deprecated?)
+HTMLImport proposal.
+While it may be some time before chrome removes native HTMLImport support, and while the polyfill could be used ad infinitum, this web component is ~55% the size, and we believe is a more "intuitive" library, especially for those who are looking for a traditional client-side include capability.

-It can also be useful when utilizing a functional renderer like lit-html.
+3)  It can also be useful when utilizing a functional renderer like lit-html.
 If large sections of the output are not bound to any client-side dynamic properties, those large sections could be referenced via the c-c element.
 This would allow those sections to be encoded in HTML, and parsed by the fast c++ compiler, rather than the not [quite so fast JavaScript parser](https://youtu.be/Io6JjgckHbg?t=1143).

-To keep things small and simple, c-c does provide support for dynamically inserting different data into each instance, but the syntax for doing so is a little clumy compared to other templating engines.
+To keep things small and simple, c-c does provide support for dynamically inserting different data into each instance, but the syntax for doing so is a little clumys compared to other templating engines.
 I would not even categorize c-c as a templating engine.
 It's just a custom element that has some hooks for plugging in content.

 Note that there are other client-side include web components you may want to compare this one with -- e.g. github's [include-fragment-element](https://github.com/github/include-fragment-element) and [Juicy's juicy-html](https://www.webcomponents.org/element/Juicy/juicy-html) or [xtal-fetch](https://www.webcomponents.org/element/bahrus/xtal-fetch) if carbon-copy doesn't meet your needs.